-From 2019- 2021, I’ve part of the Innovation team at the Alan Turing Institute, the UK’s National Institute for Artificial Intelligence and Data Science.
+From 2019- 2021, I’ve been part of the Innovation team at the Alan Turing Institute, the UK’s National Institute for Artificial Intelligence and Data Science.
 I worked between academics, data scientists and industrial partners to scope new projects across programmes, including Data Science for Science, Government and the Environment.

 I have been spearheading the Institute’s activities in applying AI and Data Science in climate change mitigation, adaptation and resilience.
 I have scoped new research opportunities and identified new projects and partnerships in data science and AI for the environment.
 Some of the partners I have collaborated with include the UK’s Met Office, WWF, Microsoft, Toyota Mobility Foundation, NESTA, the Ministry of Defence, UNDP, and several British academic labs.